 - Burns resulting in total or industrial blindness.

 But even in those instances, there may be a third party who might additionally be liable.
-Although both workers’ compensation benefits and third-party compensation may be available, there could be certain offsets, so it’s important to consult with someone who has experience in both areas of law to ensure a favorable outcome.
+Although both workers’ compensation benefits and third-party compensation may be available, there could be certain offsets, so it’s important to consult with a burn injury lawyer in Fort Lauderdale who has experience in both areas of law to ensure a favorable outcome.

 Many cases are resolved in a settlement agreement reached prior to trial.
 However, our committed attorneys will prepare each case as if trial is the ultimate outcome and will not hesitate to pursue all avenues of compensation.